MushroomRL/mushroom-rl/docs/source/tutorials/tutorials.7_history_manager.rst

   :class:`~mushroom_rl.rl_utils.replay_memory.SequenceReplayMemory` and ``PPO_BPTT``).
 This is a property of how the replay memory samples, not of the history manager.

-The two are independent.
+The two act on separate axes and **compose orthogonally**.
 With a ``history_length`` greater than 1, each timestep of a sampled sequence is itself a stacked window, so the sampled states have shape ``(n_samples, truncation_length, history_length, *obs_shape)``, collapsing to ``(n_samples, truncation_length, *obs_shape)`` when no observation stacking is used.
 The sequence axis is contributed by the replay memory and the window axis by the history manager, and each may be enabled